 ‘Nitin Sekar has written a fascinating tale of life in a Bengali village in

-everyone with an interest in conserving biodiversity.’
+needs to be very widely read by everyone with an interest in conserving biodiversity.’

 Peter Singer,